Radeena Stuckey (right) and her dancing partner Lawrence Quinnett. (Photo by Brad Nathanson)

 GottaSwing Charlotte prides themselves on fostering a fun environment where everyone is welcome.
 As Charlotte's largest and oldest swing dance organization, they offer group and private instruction in the swing dances of the 1930s and 1940s, including Lindy Hop, Charleston, East Coast Swing, and Balboa.

 Who can participate?

 All are welcome!
-The excercises will be accessible for all ages and ability levels (including those who may need to stay seated during the program).
+The exercises will be accessible for all ages and ability levels.
+Wear comfy clothes, bring a bottle of water, and come prepared to move!